tendermint/liquidity/x/liquidity/spec/02_state.md

-    Executed           bool   // true if executed on this batch, false if not executed Succeeded          bool   // true if executed successfully on this batch, false if failed ToBeDelete         bool   // true if ready to be deleted on kvstore, false if not ready to be deleted OrderExpiryHeight  int64  // swap orders are cancelled when current height is equal or greater than ExpiryHeight ExchangedOfferCoin sdk.Coin // offer coin exchanged so far RemainingOfferCoin sdk.Coin // offer coin  remaining to be exchanged Msg                MsgSwapWithinBatch
+    Executed           bool   // true if executed on this batch, false if not executed Succeeded          bool   // true if executed successfully on this batch, false if failed ToBeDelete         bool   // true if ready to be deleted on kvstore, false if not ready to be deleted OrderExpiryHeight  int64  // swap orders are cancelled when current height is equal to or greater than ExpiryHeight ExchangedOfferCoin sdk.Coin // offer coin exchanged so far RemainingOfferCoin sdk.Coin // offer coin  remaining to be exchanged Msg                MsgSwapWithinBatch